 In an effort to ensure all of our dogs live a pampered life with their very own forever family, we have implemented our Guardian Home Program!

 What is A Guardian Home?
-Our Guardian Home Program allows for local families to have a “pick of the litter puppy”, or top notch adolescent/adult breeding dog for just a fraction of the price.
+Our Guardian Home Program allows for local families to have a “pick of the litter puppy”, or top notch adolescent/adult breeding dog for a deposit which will be returned to you at the retirement of the dog.
 The Guardian Home puppy or dog is part of the Guardian Home’s Family forever, while the breeding rights are retained by Cedar Creek Bernese and Bernedoodles for a set amount of time (each situation is slightly different so we prefer to work out specific details with each family on an individual basis).
 Once the Guardian Dog has completed his/her breeding career, he/she will be spayed or neutered at our expense, your Guardian adoption deposit is returned in full, and the dog will remain a forever pet of their Guardian Family!

 Is There a Cost Involved to Be a Guardian Home?
 Yes, initially.
 We do not give our Guardian dogs or pups away.
 The cost of a Guardian Home dog/puppy requires a deposit of 1/2 of the standard pet price regardless of the age, gender, color, or size of the puppy/ dog.
 When the Guardian puppy/dog has completed its breeding career for us, we will refund the entire deposit back to our Guardian Family as a way of saying “thank you” for participating in our Guardian Home Program.